-On 2nd October, 1947 the Lincolnshire Echo newspaper reported that “at the suggestion Mr John Bonner, the Education Committee of the Lincoln Co-operative Society is considering the formation of a light orchestra” and then on Friday November 21st 1947 “The Gossiper” column in the Lincolnshire Echo announced the formation of the Lincoln Co-operative Orchestra “to perform in conjunction with the Choral Association of the Society.
-In addition to giving independent orchestral concerts, it will meet the need for performances of choral works of the lighter variety in the city.
+On 2nd October 1947, the Lincolnshire Echo newspaper reported that “at the suggestion Mr John Bonner, the Education Committee of the Lincoln Co-operative Society is considering the formation of a light orchestra” Then on Friday, November 21 1947 “The Gossiper” column in the Lincolnshire Echo announced the formation of the Lincoln Co-operative Orchestra “to perform in conjunction with the Choral Association of the Society.
+In addition to giving independent orchestral concerts, it will meet the need for performances of choral works of a lighter variety in the city.
 The orchestra will be directed by John Bonner, Lincoln Cathedral lay vicar …Rehearsals for the first concert performance of "Tom Jones" by Edward German, which it is hoped will be given in February or March, will begin next week.”

-However, the Lincoln Co-operative Orchestra lasted for only 4 months as the front-page headlines in the paper on the 13th April announced the resignation of Mr Bonner and the orchestra: “Refusal by Lincoln co-operative society education committee to permit the national anthem to be played at last week's performances of "tom jones", following other differences, has led to the resignation of Mr. John Bonner, the society's conductor, and his orchestra of twenty instrumentalists. “
+However, the Lincoln Co-operative Orchestra lasted for only 4 months as the front-page headlines in the paper on the 13th of April announced the resignation of Mr. Bonner and the orchestra: “Refusal by Lincoln co-operative Society education committee to permit the national anthem to be played at last week's performances of "tom jones", following other differences, has led to the resignation of Mr John Bonner, the society's conductor, and his orchestra of twenty instrumentalists. “

 We can find no further mention of either the John Bonner Concert Orchestra or The Lincoln Concert Orchestra beyond July 1950 as there are no online newspaper archives for us to search.
 We believe the orchestra changed its name to the Lincoln Concert Orchestra in 1951.